anur4gdotexe/ExtraCover/README.md

 - Post creation, editing, and deletion
 - Admin dashboard to manage articles
 - Basic session and permission handling
+- Designs for a few pages

-The frontend and article browsing for users is under development.
+The frontend is under development.

 <br>